 When running a business, it takes money to make money.
-You make decisions every day on where to invest your hard-earned cash for the betterment of your company.
-One of the most important investments is that in new people.
+You make spending decisions every day for the betterment of your company.
+One of the most important investments you can make is in new people.
 The cost of hiring an employee is arguably one of the most expensive parts of running a business, so you’ve got to make sure that you get the best people for the job, everytime.

 Here is a breakdown of some of the most common hiring costs across industries – so you can get a pretty good idea of how much hiring costs.
 To round it all off, we have a solution to significantly reduce hiring costs and improve your bottom line.